2Point, Inc.

 Established in 2000, 2Point, Incorporated has achieved recognition and respect within the surveying and legal communities specializing in difficult retracements and boundary problems—often involving issues many firms tend to avoid.

-The company primarily engages in complex boundary disputes, access issues and consultation for attorneys who require an expert surveyor with specialized knowledge of unusual or obscure aspects of real estate law.
+The company focuses on consultation for complex boundary disputes, access issues and research for attorneys who require an expert surveyor with specialized knowledge of unusual aspects of real estate law.
+We also provide numerous continuing education classes for surveying societies and other professional venues nationwide.

 2Point is a closely held company.
-Kristopher and Robyn Kline are the only officers; our surveys and other projects are not “farmed out” to employees.
+Kristopher and Robyn Kline are the only officers; our projects are not “farmed out” to employees.
 You can rest assured that work elements for your project will not be delegated to inexperienced personnel.
-Kris is a licensed professional surveyor, author, and consultant.
-As office manager, Robyn has long experience in quality control and routinely reviews our maps and other documents before their release.
+Kris is a licensed professional surveyor, author, instructor and consultant.
+As office manager, Robyn has long experience in quality control and routinely reviews documents before their release.

 Kristopher M. Kline